Accoya® Wooden façade cladding

 Types of facade cladding

 Facade cladding and wood go well together.
 However, it is important to take the properties of wood into account.
-Royal Boogaerdt Timber offers a number of profiles as standard profiles that can help you in your choice of wooden facade cladding.
+Boogaerdt Hout offers a number of profiles as standard profiles that can help you in your choice of wooden facade cladding.
 The profiles below are immediately available.

 - Lima (for Hardwood clipsystem)